kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 \(2\) Within the period ending 24 calendar months after the month in which the applicant passed the written test, the applicant participated in a flight engineer or maintenance training program of a U.S. scheduled military air transportation service and is currently participating in that program.

-\(e\) An air carrier or commercial operator with an approved training program under part 121 of this chapter may, when authorized by the Administrator, provide as part of that program a written test that it may administer to satisfy the test required for an additional rating under paragraph (b) of this section.
+\(e\) An air carrier or commercial operator with an approved training program under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|part 121 of this chapter]] may, when authorized by the Administrator, provide as part of that program a written test that it may administer to satisfy the test required for an additional rating under paragraph (b) of this section.

 (Sec.
 6, 80 Stat.
 937, 49 U.S.C.
 1655; secs.
 313(a), 601 through 605 of the Federal Aviation Act of 1958 (49 U.S.C.
 1354(a), 1421 through 1425); sec.
 6(c), Department of Transportation Act (49 U.S.C.
 1655(c)); and 14 CFR 11.49)